akapoorcern/ttH_multilepton/DNN/README.md

 ########################
 # Initial setup
 ########################
 The fermilab keras workshop has a nice set of scripts one can use to setup the keras environment.
-Check out the package:
+Checkout the package:
 $> git clone https://github.com/stwunsch/fermilab_keras_workshop

 and follow the commands here:
 https://github.com/stwunsch/fermilab_keras_workshop

 On lxplus we needed python 2.7 for initial setup.
 Check which python versions are available:
 $> scl -l | grep python

 Enable the one you want: